michaelwoodworth/AMRFinder_scripts/README.md

 ### 1. Prepare reads for assembly
 Since I work with human-associated metagenomes, in addition to trimming with trimmomatic, I usually attempt to remove reads aligning to reference human genomes.
 This can be efficiently done in one step with the Huttenhower lab tool [kneaddata](https://huttenhower.sph.harvard.edu/kneaddata/).

+If not working with human-derived samples (e.g. isolate genomes), read quality control and trimming with trimmomatic is recommended (see [assembly optimization](https://github.com/michaelwoodworth/tips-and-scripts/blob/master/tips/Assembly_optmization.md)).
+Kneaddata should also work fine here, it just will be unnecessarily slow/resource intensive to run the decontamination step.

 ```console
 # test
 kneaddata --input $R1 --input $R2 --run-bmtagger --remove-intermediate-output -db $db_path --output $outdir